Avance ALS120 - 1995

 Creative Soundblaster PCI128 CT4700 - 1998

-A rework of the CT4750, the PCI series of Soundblasters uses the Ensoniq chipsets, Ensoniq having been aquired by Creative.
-The CT4700 was dropped out of support after just a few years in favour of the inferior CT4750 model.
-The drivers in Windows2000 and WindowsXP are codec drivers, hardly any hardware features are enabled, not even hardware MIDI.
+A rework of the Ensoniq AudioPCI.
+The PCI series of Soundblasters uses the Ensoniq chipsets, Ensoniq having been aquired by Creative.
+The CT4700 was dropped out of support after just a few years in favour of the inferior CT4750 model by 2001.
+The drivers in Windows2000 and WindowsXP were codec drivers, hardly any hardware features are enabled, not even hardware MIDI.
 The card, in hardware, does support quadrophonic sound (it has both black and green outputs as we can see), but the drivers available do not enable this feature.
 This is around the time when people started to really dislike Creative.

-The components on this card are the "Creative 5507" (really an Ensoniq chip) DSP, the Asahi Kasei Microsystems AK4531AVQ codec, a low-cost 16 bit codec designed for embedded devices which handles the audio I/O and a big ST TDA7360 22 watt stereo power amplifier for driving small speakers.
+The components on this card are the "Creative 5507" (really an Ensoniq ES1370 chip) DSP, the Asahi Kasei Microsystems AK4531AVQ codec, a low-cost 16 bit codec designed for embedded devices which handles the audio I/O and a big ST TDA7360 22 watt stereo power amplifier for driving small speakers.
 Without a competent heatsink, as seen here, it won't be doing 22 watts.
 ST describes the TDA7360 as "designed for car audio applications".
 As far as output amplifiers go, it's a darn good one.
 Two beefy capacitors near it give it the thump it needs: Check other cards around which have power amplifiers, they all have these.